 Grant, O Lord, to Your Church assurance of freedom and immunity from harm; give tranquility and order to all nations, and make the earth resound from pole to pole with one cry: Praise to the Divine Heart that wrought our salvation; to It be glory and Honor forever.
 Amen.

-In ordinary circumstances during the first week of November, the Church offers the faithful the possibility of obtaining a plenary indulgence applicable to the holy souls in purgatory.
+During the first week of November, the Church offers the faithful the possibility of obtaining a plenary indulgence applicable to the holy souls in purgatory.
 The November indulgence is possible for those who visit a cemetery, offer devout prayers for the deceased, and fulfill the other ‘usual conditions’ for obtaining a plenary indulgence.
-This year, because of Covid-19, the Holy Father has extended the possibility of gaining the indulgence to the entire month of November.
-This extension is a great mercy both for the faithful departed and for us who pray for them.
+This is a great mercy both for the faithful departed and for us who pray for them.
 We can use this as an opportunity for conversion that our departed loved ones may profit by it.

 What is an indulgence?